 From the Arkansas Arts Center to the Julius Breckling Riverfront Park , Little Rock offers many exciting tour opportunities.

-Arkansas State Capitol Downtown, admire the Arkansas State Capitol building, visit the Arkansas Arts Center and browse the collection at the Historic Arkansas Museum .
+Tour around Downtown Little Rock and begin by admiring the Arkansas State Capitol building.
+Soak in the Arkansan art culture with a visit the Arkansas Arts Center and learn about the state's history browsing the collection at the Historic Arkansas Museum .
 Grab lunch at the Andina Cafe , then stroll through the peaceful Julius Breckling Riverfront Park .

-River Market Artspace Also located downtown are the Old State House Museum and the Childrens Museum Of Arkansas .
-Stop into River Market Artspace , where all the pieces are also for sale.
+Also located downtown are the Old State House Museum , a living history museum where you can interact with Arkansas' history by actually stepping into it.
 Enjoy the Italian fare at Ciao , then stop by the William J. Clinton Presidential Center , for a glimpse into his presidency.
+Head back away from the river to Macarthur Park, the city's oldest municipal park and home to the MacArthur Museum of Arkansas Military History and beautiful gardens.

-Little Rock Zoo The University areas boasts the Little Rock Zoo , which is not far from the University of Arkansas at Little Rock Planetarium and the UALR Art Galleries .
-Have dinner at Casa Viva or Chips Barbecue .
+The University areas boasts the Little Rock Zoo , which is not far from the University of Arkansas at Little Rock and the UALR Art Galleries .
+Have a pleasant and leisurely dinner on the pleasant patio at the well-known Acadia Restaurant .

-Murray Park Reflections Gallery & Fine Framing features fine art, while Local Color Gallery focuses on Arkansas artists.
-Murray Park is a good place to fish, then dine at Canon Grill or Cajun's Wharf .
+For art lovers who are interested in checking out the local scene, Local Color Gallery focuses on Arkansas artists.
+Then head outside to Murray Park , a good place to fish or play soccer, then dine at Cajun's Wharf .

 See the best that Little Rock has to offer with a professional tour company.